eerotal/LibreSignage/CONTRIBUTING.rst

   This branch contains the latest changes for the *next* MAJOR or MINOR release.
 The next branch is often quite stable but it can still contain even serious bugs since it's a development branch.
-  If you want to contribute to LibreSignage, you should clone this branch.

 v<MAJOR>.<MINOR>.x
   These branches are release branches.
-A release branch is created when the feature freeze period begins for a release.
-Release branches are usually rather stable but they do still contain some bugs.

-v<MAJOR>.<MINOR>.x-patch
-  These branches are patch development branches.
-A new patch is branched from a MAJOR or MINOR release branch instead of *next*.
-A patch branch is created once the first patch against a specific release is written.
+Development for patch releases takes place in release branches.
+These may contain some bugs but should be quite stable.

 feature/*, bugfix/*, ...
   Branches that start with a category and have the branch name after